hzeller/bant/README.md

 bant - Build Analysis and Navigation Tool
 =========================================

+Utility to support projects using the [bazel] build system.
-Quick-and-dirty hack for my personal projects that use [bazel].
-Extracting a list of targets; finding which headers belong to them, DWYU ...
+Clean up BUILD files with DWYU (build_cleaner), extracting list of targets, finding which headers belong to them...
 Outputs are for easy scripting with `grep`, `awk`, `buildozer` etc.

-Probably not too useful for anyone else.
+Useful hack for my personal projects, probably not too useful for anyone else.

  * Goal: Reading bazel-like BUILD files and doing useful things with content.
  * Non-Goal: parse full starlark (e.g. *.bzl files with `def`-initions)